antholeole/actix-sockets/readme.md

 actix-web-actors="3" # actors specific to web
 actix = "0.10.0" # actors
 uuid = { version = "0.8", features = ["v4", "serde"] } # uuid's fit well in this context.

-# optional, for hot reloading of the server.
-listenfd = "0.3"
 ```

 you might want to `cargo run` the hello world and go make a coffee; compiling all these crates will take a minute or two.